The Book of Jasher

 Then David lamented with this lamentation over Saul and over Jonathan his son, and he told them to teach the children of Judah the Song of the Bow; indeed it is written in the Book of Jasher.
 (2Sa 1:17-18)

-After being told about it over a year ago while on a teaching excursion I came home and found a copy of it for myself.
-Since then I have read this almost 600 page book twice by myself and I am going through it for the third time with a small group; but this time we are reading it along side the scriptures.
 Jasher covers Genesis, Exodus, Numbers and Joshua and it has brought many things to light in the scriptures that I had not really seen in the past.
 Here is a great example of one little tidbit that was revealed to me in the scriptures because of Jasher.
-When Moses’ dad (Amram) took a wife whose name Jochebed, we are told that she was a daughter of Levi.
+When Moses’ dad (Amram) took a woman whose name Jochebed, we are told that she was a daughter of Levi.

 And a man of the house of Levi went and took as wife a daughter of Levi.
 (Exo 2:1)